department-of-veterans-affairs/vets-design-system-documentation/src/_documentation/sketch-for-teams.md

 ### Pages

-Pages contain all of the artboards for the project.
+Pages contain all of the artboards for the product.
 Each page should have a specifc purpose—iterations on a specific user flow, a prototype, etc.

 Name pages in such a way other designers, engineers, product folks, and stakeholders can understand and navigate them.
+Always start version numbering with 3 digits (e.g. v001).

 **Name pages like this:**

-[Project name - purpose and version number (if needed)]
+[Product name - purpose - focus (optional) - version number)]

 **Examples**

-- VAOSR - Calendar v2
+- VAOSR - Exploration - Calendar widget - v001
-- VA-Find-a-form - Prototype 2 - v1
+- VAOSR - Prototype - Community care - v001
-- VA-CLP - Work in progress
-- VARS - Exploration - Widget
+- VAOSR - Direct schedule - v001

 ### Artboards